Autoregressive Action Sequence Learning for Robotic Manipulation: Experiments

 \subsection{Qualitative Visualization}

 We showcase all the evaluation tasks in Figure~\ref{fig:env-demo}.
-Video demonstrations of ARP in simulation and in the real world are available in the file \texttt{Video/demo.mp4} in the supplementary material.
+Video demonstrations of ARP in simulation and in the real world are available in the supplementary material.
 In this section, we show two key advantages of ARP: (1) estimating the likelihood of given robot actions, (2) and predicting actions conditioned on human input.

 \textbf{Likelihood inference.} To generate the next token $a_n$, an auto-regressive model estimates the conditional probability $P(a_n|a_1,...,a_{n-1})$.
 Using the product rule, the model can estimate the joint probability $P(a_1, ..., a_n) = \prod_{i=2}^{n} P(a_i | a_1, \dots, a_{i-1}) P(a_1)$ for any given sequences, a capability that more advanced generative frameworks such as VAE and diffusion lack.
 Figure~\ref{fig:likelihood} shows for different trajectories the likelihood estimated by ARP.
 All these trajectories are human demonstrations.
 ARP generally assigns higher likelihoods to effective trajectories and lower likelihoods to futile ones.
 For instance, in sub-figure (b), ARP assigns high likelihoods to two symmetrical trajectories around the T object, demonstrating its understanding of action multi-modality.
 However, some likelihood assignments are less intuitive.
 For example, trajectories \ding{202}, \ding{205}, and \ding{207} receive moderately high likelihoods, yet they may not bring the T-shape object closer to the green target, at least not better than the low-likelihood trajectories \ding{203} and \ding{204}. \ding{206} marks two similar trajectories, yet they have different likelihoods.
 We believe that this type of likelihood inference can help identify the model's weaknesses and eliminate defective demonstrations from the training data.